Life & Work After 60… Broader Possibilities Ahead

-This month begins a six part series about life and work after age sixty.
+This January,2019 blog begins a six part series about life and work after age sixty.
 This series is for those who want to create a thoughtfully crafted future that is best described as a portfolio life.
 The five elements of a portfolio life include working in the form you want, learning and self-development, giving back, healthy living, and enjoying personal pursuits and leisure.

 Over the past thirty years in my career transition practice, most of my clients in their 40s, 50s and 60s have been very interested in one day living a portfolio life.
 Many have already done so successfully.
 In this blog I will describe this life and ask you, as I have asked each of my clients, “When the time is right, is this how you would like to live in the second half of your life?”
 I am betting you will.